Walmart Inc.

 Recent Strategic Developments:

-Geographic Footprint: Walmart Inc. conducts global operations across the U.S., Africa, Canada, Central America, Chile, China, India, and Mexico.
+Geographic Footprint: Walmart Inc. is engaged in global operations across the U.S., Africa (Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia), Canada, Central America (Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua), Chile, China, India, and Mexico.

 Financial Performance